Headline Shooter: Plot

 At the fire, he meets up with his friend Mike, but the meeting ends tragically, when Mike is killed in the fire, attempting to get the perfect shot.
 Disconsolate over losing both his girl and his best friend, he intends to resign his job, until his boss sends him down to Mississippi to cover the failure of a levee, which has led to massive flooding.
 While covering the flood, Bill uncovers the corruption which led to the faulty construction of the levee, resulting in the levee's failure.
 He also begins to win back the affection of Jane.
 He heads back to New York with the footage.

-When Jane and Hal realize that a friend of theirs, Judge Beacon (Henry Walthall), is the father-in-law of the person responsible for the corruption, they rush off to New York, where they attempt to get Bill to destroy the evidence implicating their friend.
+When Jane and Hal realize that a friend of theirs, Judge Beacon, is the father-in-law of the person responsible for the corruption, they rush off to New York, where they attempt to get Bill to destroy the evidence implicating their friend.
 He doesn't, and when the newsreel comes out, the Judge commits suicide in disgrace.
 Jane resolves to return to Mississippi with Hal, but she can't resist covering one more story, that of taking the confession of a gangster's moll.
 When the story is published, Jane is kidnapped by the gangster.
-Bill realizes his own contact in the crime world, Ricci (Jack LaRue), will know where they have taken, and dupes Ricci into revealing where she is being held.
+Bill realizes his own contact in the crime world, Ricci, will know where they have taken, and dupes Ricci into revealing where she is being held.
 Bill and Hal rush to her rescue, arriving at the same time as the police.
 Ever the newsman, during the ensuing siege and shootout, Bill manages to get some excellent footage for the newsreels.
 Jane realizes that she is truly in love with Bill, and agrees to marry him, which is caught by the newsreel cameras.
 Hal returns to his very staid life in Mississippi.